MicrosoftDocs/mesh-docs/mesh/developer-guidance-23.11.md

 10. Publish the environment.

     > [!NOTE]
-    > Update the Meshapp subscription, resource group, etc. in the Mesh Uploader.
+    > Update the MeshApp subscription, resource group, etc. in the Mesh Uploader.

 ## Breaking changes